mittulmandhan/java-interview-prep/33 throw keyword/README.md

 	at example1.A.main(A.java:12)
 ````
-* We can create a custom exception and it using throw keyword as well.
+* We can create a custom exception and throw it using throw keyword as well.
 This is the most common purpose of using throw keyword.
 ````
 public class A {
 	public static void main(String[] args) {